 Students will demonstrate advanced understanding of a number of critical components of Quality Management as a conduit to organizational effectiveness.
 Specific outcomes include demonstrating an understanding of quality management in both manufacturing and service industries, and related concepts including Statistical Quality Control (SQC) and Statistical Process Control (SPC); Six Sigma and Total Quality Management (TQM); measurement of quality in services; and quality systems.

 Students will study the organic link between productivity and standard of living.
 The effects on productivity of organization-level factors will be analyzed in depth.
 The major importance of innovation (especially incremental innovation) for productivity gains will be examined in the context of understanding the typical processes that ensure the transformation of inputs into outputs both in manufacturing and in services.
 Note: This course may be offered in compressed mode.
 Consult the current timetable.

 Students will study the principles of Supply Chain Management, organizational function with a decisive impact in the success of the operations of all organizations, their partners, and the end customer of the goods and services that they provide.
 Students will learn how to design and implement supply chain and logistics networks, and how to set and monitor relevant and meaningful metrics leading to competitiveness enhancement.
 Students will examine in depth the evolving concepts and tools of customer service management, transportation, warehousing, reverse flows, humanitarian logistics, sustainability, and the roles of external forces such as technology, globalization, government regulations, and the growing power of informed customers.
-Students will apply their knowledge and skills to audit or design real supply chain and logistics activities.
+Students will apply their knowledge and skills to audit, design, or manage real or simulated supply chain and logistics activities.

 Students will complete an Operations & Supply Chain audit of an organization and submit suggestions destined to improve the existing Operations & Supply Chain metrics.
 Class work will include interactive sessions on planning and structuring the audits, solving specific Operations & Supply Chain problems and dealing with project management issues, and addressing – in a large group setting – complex problems encountered by groups and their client organizations.